wch/r-source/LAMBDA.md

 might be more readable with a more concise notation.

-The tidyverse has introduces a formula-based notation.
+The tidyverse has introduced a formula-based notation.
 The `gsubfun` package uses another formula-based approach.
 And there are probably others.
 But these only work within the functions for which they are designed.